 A magnet for international production

-Australia has long been a prime destination for international productions, who are drawn to our striking and varied locations, world-class studio facilities and generous government incentives.
+Australia has long been a prime destination for international productions, which are drawn to our striking and varied locations, world-class studio facilities and generous government incentives.

-We’re now winning an even bigger slice of the pie, with 2021 set to be a record year for international production in Australia with 25 international film and TV productions attracted since the Location Incentive grant was announced in July 2018.
-These productions included Godzilla vs Kong, Shang-Chi and the Legend of the Ten Rings, Thor: Love and Thunder, Blacklight, Pieces of Her, Young Rock, Thirteen Lives, Escape from Spiderhead and Nautilus.
+We’re now winning an even bigger slice of the pie, with international drama production in Australia reaching an all-time high of $1.04 billion in 2020/21.
+Since adding the Location Incentive to an already considerable suite of tax incentives in 2018, Australia has attracted more than 30 international film and TV productions, including Godzilla vs Kong, Shang-Chi and the Legend of the Ten Rings, Thor: Love and Thunder, Metropolis, Pieces of Her, Young Rock, Thirteen Lives, Escape from Spiderhead, and Nautilus.

-Australia has official co-production treaties or MOUs with 13 countries including the United Kingdom, Canada, China, Korea and Malaysia, facilitating economic and creative collaborations.
+Australia has Official Co-production treaties or MOUs with 13 countries including the United Kingdom, Canada, China, Korea and Malaysia, facilitating economic and creative collaborations.
+Academy Award-winning film The Power of the Dog (Transmission Films and Netflix) is a recent Official Co-production, while recent collaborations between global studios and Australian filmmakers and companies include Nine Perfect Strangers (Hulu and Amazon Prime) and Clickbait (Netflix).

 ‘The highly skilled crews, the lifestyle and living environment and Australia’s repsonse to COVID-19 make it a very attractive and secure place to shoot’ – E Bennet Walsh, Executive Producer, Mortal Kombat